tian-junwei/brave-instrumentation-alibaba-druid/README.md

       </property>
   	</bean>

-By default the service name corresponding to your database uses the format `${database}`，
+By default the service name corresponding to your database uses the format `${database}`